 Phones are great as a navigation tool for many reasons.
 You most likely already own a smartphone capable of GPS navigation, and they also come in handy as a backup to your dedicated GPS unit.
 In a lot of ways, the apps are actually easier to use than a dedicated unit is.

 A very common misunderstanding when people first hear of these apps, is that they won't be able to use them if they don't have cell service.
 This is actually false.
 Modern smartphones use the same type of GPS signal receiver as a stand-alone GPS unit, which means your phone is capable of acquiring your accurate location as long as it has connection with GPS satellites.
 So, almost anywhere!
 However, here's the catch: even though the app will be able to pin-point your exact location without cell service, it won't be able to download detailed map data if you don't have cell reception to download that data.

 The solution to that issue is the right app!
-Our favorite we have found is Gaia, which is a free app, but also has premium features that allow you to use some great map overlays, and even download detailed overlays for offline use.
-That means you can use those maps without cell reception!
+Our favorite we have found is a free app called Gaia, which also has premium features that allow you to use some great map overlays, and even download detailed overlays of each of those maps for offline use.
+That means you can use those maps in detail without cell reception!

 The free version of Gaia has Gaia Topo maps available for use:

 Most of us like to use these apps to "bread-crumb" our way as we explore, so we can record our path to save, or to help us find our way back where we started.
 We also like to get tracks from others, so we can follow a specific route.
 As soon as you have finished recording your route, just click the timer in the top left corner and save the track.

 Here's an example of the free version of Gaia, while we tracked our way down some trails in Capitol Forest:

 Dropping in GPX files made by others into the app is easy.
 Follow the steps below to see how it's done using Gaia: